RediSearch/RediSearch/docs/docs/indexing/_index.md

 ## Index JSON arrays as NUMERIC

-Starting with Search and Query v2.6.1, search can be done on an array of numerical values or on a JSONPath leading to multiple numerical values.
+Starting with RediSearch v2.6.1, search can be done on an array of numerical values or on a JSONPath leading to multiple numerical values.

 If you want to index multiple numerical values as NUMERIC, use either a JSONPath leading to a single array of numbers, or a JSONPath leading to multiple numbers, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.